-The state-of-the-art approach is to build quadratic interpolation models, based on sample sets of any size, between n+1 and (n+1)(n+2)/2, taking up the available degrees of freedom by choosing the models with the smallest Frobenius norm of the Hessian [9] or Hessian change [19], and this approach has been shown to be robust and efficient in practice (see also the recent paper [15] where the models are always determined, varying thus the number of basis components).
+The state-of-the-art approach is to build quadratic interpolation models, based on sample sets of any size between n+1 and (n+1)(n+2)/2, taking up the available degrees of freedom by choosing the models with the smallest Frobenius norm of the Hessian [11] or Hessian change [22], and this approach has been shown to be robust and efficient in practice (see also the recent paper [17] where the models are always determined, varying thus the number of basis components).
 In the approach proposed in this paper, the degrees of freedom are taken up by minimizing the l_1 -norm of the Hessian of the model.
 We have tested the practical DFO algorithm using both minimum Frobenius and minimum l_1 -norm models.
 Our results demonstrate the ability of the l_1 -approach to improve the results of the Frobenius one in the presence of some form of sparsity in the Hessian of the objective function.

 This paper is organized as follows.
 In Section 2, we introduce background material on interpolation models.
-We give a brief introduction to compressed sensing in Section 3, introducing also concepts related to partially sparse recovery (the details are left to a separate paper [2]).
+We give a brief introduction to compressed sensing in Section 3, introducing also concepts related to partially sparse recovery (the details are left to a separate paper [3]).
 In Section 4, we obtain the main result mentioned above for sparse recovery of models for functions with sparse Hessians, using an orthogonal basis for the space of polynomials of degree ≤ 2 .
 The proof of this result is based on sparse bounded orthogonal expansions which are briefly described in the beginning of Section 4.
-In Section 5, we introduce our practical interpolation-based trust-region method and present numerical results for the two underdetermined quadratic model variants, defined by minimum Frobenius and l_1 -norm minimization.
+In Section 5, we introduce our practical interpolationbased trust-region method and present numerical results for the two underdetermined quadratic model variants, defined by minimum Frobenius and l_1 -norm minimization.
 Finally, in Section 6 we draw some conclusions and discuss possible avenues for future research.

-2. Use of models in DFO trust-region methods
+2 Use of models in DFO trust-region methods

-2.1.
-Fully linear and fully quadratic models.
+2.1 Fully linear and fully quadratic models

 One of the main techniques used in DFO consists of locally modeling the objective function $f: D \subset \mathbb{R}^n \to \mathbb{R}$ by models that are "simple" enough to be optimized easily and sufficiently "complex" to approximate f well.
 If a reliable estimate of the derivatives of the function is available, then one typically uses Taylor approximations of first and second order as polynomial models of f(x).
 In DFO one has no access to derivatives or their accurate estimates, and hence other model classes are considered.
-However, the essential approximation quality of the Taylor models is required to be sustained by the models used in DFO.
+However, the essential approximation quality of the Taylor models is required to be sustained when necessary by the models used in convergent DFO frameworks.
 For instance, the simplest first order approximation is provided by, the so-called, fully linear models, whose definition requires f to be smooth up to the first order.

-Assumption 2.1.
-Assume that f is continuously differentiable with Lipschitz continuous gradient (on an open set containing D).
+Assumption 2.1 Assume that f is continuously differentiable with Lipschitz continuous gradient (on an open set containing D).
+(For simplicity we will assume that all the balls and neighborhoods considered in this paper are contained in D.)

-The following definition is essentially the same as given in [9, Definition 6.1] stated using balls in an arbitrary l_p -norm, with $p \in (0, +\infty]$.
+The following definition is essentially the same as given in [11, Definition 6.1] stated using balls in an arbitrary l_p -norm, with $p \in (0, +\infty]$.